Yash-codeAndDev/Java/FileHandeling/readme.md

         File f = new File(filename);
         FileWriter fw = new FileWriter(f, true);
     ```
+    > [!Note]
-    > **Note:** If specified file is not present these file will be created automatically
+    >If specified file is not present these file will be created automatically